-The American Rescue Plan’s Emergency Connectivity Fund application window is available June 29 August 13, 2021, and schools and libraries are preparing the information they need to successfully apply — starting with assessing unmet needs.
+The American Rescue Plan’s Emergency Connectivity Fund third application window is available April 28 through May 13, and schools and libraries are preparing the information they need to successfully apply — starting with assessing unmet needs.

-“The opening of the filing window will start the process of awarding $7.17 billion in funds to support the purchase of connected devices (laptop and tablet computers), Wi-Fi hotspots, modems, routers and broadband connections for off-campus use to serve the unmet needs of students, school staff and library patrons,” said FCC Acting Chairwoman Jessica Rosenworcel in a June 15 statement.
+“The opening of the filing window will start the process of awarding $7.17 billion in funds to support the purchase of connected devices (laptop and tablet computers), Wi-Fi hotspots, modems, routers and broadband connections for off-campus use to serve the unmet needs of students, school staff and library patrons,” said FCC Chairwoman Jessica Rosenworcel in a June 15, 2021 statement.

 When students and patrons were first sent home in March 2020, schools and libraries had to gauge what was needed to provide an internet connection and/or a connected device to those who would otherwise lack access to remote learning.